iconengineering/iconengineering.github.io/careers/PE_Storm.md

 <li>Perform engineering calculations, data analysis, and field observations.</li>
 <li>Develop an understanding of construction methods to translate engineering plans and specs to the final construction.</li>
 <li>Be actively involved in client meetings with fellow engineers.</li>
-<li>Support the construction process by reviewing submittals, answering questions, and conducting field visits.</li>
 <li>Support projects during construction including reviewing submittals, answering questions, and conducting field visits.</li>

 <br>